KurtKroeker/powershell/presentations/powershell_presentation_notes.md

     - Thanks to the "aliases" feature, you already have a handle on PS syntax that you bring from other systems
     - C# developers and people familiar with COM objects will enjoy having familiar APIs at their fingertips
     - If you spend the time building up your PowerShell "swiss army knife", you will end up with a very personalized, comfortable experience, even one which can be ported from PC to PC.

-## What is PowerShell?
-- ONTOLOGY: Microsoft's reimagined command-line interface for working with their technologies.
-    - It is a successor to cmd.exe and VBScript which is informed by the strengths and weaknesses of each, as well as being influenced by other scripting languages
-- FEATURES: From the command line, provides access to environment variables, PATH variable access, drive and directory navigation, execution of scripts, file I/O, interaction with RESTful APIs, PC administration, and much more.
-- SYNTAX: You'll find that PowerShell is an opinionated technology which, when the syntax and fundamental concepts are understood, make it very natural to discover and extend.

 ### PowerShell concepts